th2-net/th2-cradle-cache/README.md

 ##### SSE requests API

 `http://localhost:8080/search/sse/messages` - create a sse channel of messages that matches the filter.
 Accepts following query parameters:
+- `page-size` - number, size of the page.
+- `page-number` - number, count of pages.
+- `search-direction` - `next`/`previous` - Sets the lookup direction.
+Can be used for pagination.
+Defaults to `next`.
+Filters:
 - `start-timestamp` - number, unix timestamp in milliseconds - Sets the search starting point.
 - `stream` - text, accepts multiple values - Sets the stream ids to search in.
 Case-sensitive. **Required**.
-- `search-direction` - `next`/`previous` - Sets the lookup direction.
-Can be used for pagination.
-Defaults to `next`.
 - `end-timestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `start-timestamp`.
 When `search-direction` is `previous`, `end-timestamp` must be less then `start-timestamp`.
 Defaults to `null` (the search is carried out endlessly into the past or the future).
-- `page-size` - number, size of the page.
-- `page-number` - number, count of pages.